 SMALL FRONT PORCH DECORATING IDEAS

-Well, enough about Tink, another name for our feline friend, let us use some of the trending curb appeal ideas from our last post to create some warmth to our small front porch.
+Well, enough about Tink, another name for our feline friend, let us use some of these curb appeal ideas to create some warmth to our small front porch.
 Starting with some cleaning.

 When starting any porch project after the winter, there has to be some cleaning.